Top 45 SQL Coding Interview Questions and Answers (with Tips)

 WHERE job_title = 'Intern';

 Q11.
-What SQL query do we use to insert a new record into a table?
+What SQL query can we use to insert a new record into a table?

 Sample Answer: To insert a new record into a table, we can use the INSERT INTO statement.
 For example, to add a new employee: